 San Ysidro Ranch, Santa Barbara, CA

-JFK’s honeymoon destination is still hot, thanks to generations of celebrity guests and a recent $150 million renovation.
+JFK’s honeymoon destination is still hot, thanks to generations of celebrity guests and a complete renovation last year.
 The 500-acre former citrus grove has 41 cottages, all with private decks and many with hot tubs, surrounded by oleander-scented lanes and epic mountain views.
-Leave time for dinner at the award-winning Stonehouse restaurant, which serves seasonal ingredients grown on the on-site garden.
+Leave time for dinner at the award-winning Stonehouse restaurant, which serves seasonal ingredients grown in the on-site garden.
 The Santa Ynez Valley vineyards Babcock, Rusack and Foley Estates are less than an hour away.